verena-mayer-97/gd_final_proj/README.md

 * Institution: University of Konstanz

 ## Contained files
-The file TODO: _grammar\_19.lfg_ contains a simple grammar that parses Spanish sentences.
-A selection of sentences can be found in TODO: _ts.lfg_.
+The file: _grammar\_19.lfg_ contains a simple grammar that parses Spanish sentences.
+A selection of sentences can be found in: _ts.lfg_.

 ## Phenomena and implementation
 The grammar accounts for _two_ phenomena that distinguish the Spanish from the English language: